freelawproject/doctor/README.md

 This method is useful for identifying the type of document, incorrect documents and weird documents.

+#### Endpoint: /utils/add/text/pdf/

+This method will take an image PDF and return the PDF with transparent text overlayed on the document.
+This allows users to copy and paste (more or less) from our OCRd text.

+    More Documentation needed.

 ## Converters

 #### Endpoint: /convert/image/pdf/